oneforawe/react-ts/README.md

       the [status bar](https://code.visualstudio.com/docs/getstarted/userinterface).
       If you ever need to change the line-endings type of a file, you can click on that indicator to initiate that change.
-   4. Specifically, select the (ignored) file `src/config/secrets.ts` and change it, if necessary, from "CRLF" to "LF" line endings, and save the file.
+   4. Specifically, select the (ignored) file `src/config/secrets.ts` and, if it shows as "CRLF", change it from "CRLF" to "LF" line endings and save the file.

 5. Optional:
   Set up an account with [WeatherAPI.com](https://www.weatherapi.com/), get an